Cypris2010/wp-foyer/readme.md

 * Scheduling of more than one channel for a display (implemented)
 * Scheduler for global scheduling for multiple channels on muliple displays (development)
 * New types of slides (planned)
-* Splied channels for showing two channels on one display (planed)
+* Splited channels for showing two channels on one display (planed)

 My code is not clean at the moment but it works ;)